 It’s critical to exercise due diligence when selecting vendors and even during the course of the relationship, especially when considering a renewal of a contract.

 A mistake that many organizations make is not including senior management in vendor compliance management.
 The FDIC’s Guidance for Managing Third-Party Risk explains that an organization’s senior management is responsible for managing the activities conducted through vendor relationships, and identifying and controlling the risks arising from such relationships, to the same extent as if the activity were handled within their own organization.
 Senior management’s involvement is critical to effective vendor risk management.

 Specific expectations and obligations of your organizations and your vendors must be outlined in a written contract prior to entering into the relationship.
 This contract should include the scope of the relationship, cost, performance standards, reporting guide, security standards, dispute resolution, and termination rights.
 Thorough contract development and review could prevent legal consequences for your organization, making it a major element of effective vendor risk management.

-Vendors should be ranked based on their access to confidential or sensitive information, criticality of the product/service they provide, and complexity of the product/service they provide.
+Vendors should be ranked based on their access to confidential or sensitive information, the criticality of the product/service they provide, and the complexity of the product/service they provide.
 Types of vendor risk are also reputational, strategic, financial, operational, regulatory, privacy, environmental, and legal risks.
-If you’re not risk ranking your vendors, how do you know which bring critical risks to your environment?
+If you’re not risk-ranking your vendors, how do you know which brings critical risks to your environment?

 A key component of effective vendor risk management is oversight and monitoring.
 The extent of oversight will depend on the types of vendor risk they present and the scope of the relationship, but your organization must have qualified staff allocated to monitoring vendor relationships.
 Monitoring your vendors’ performance, audit reports, compliance requirements, training effectiveness, quality of services, and risk management practices will assist your organization in evaluating the effectiveness of the relationship.